sourcegraph/sourcegraph-public-snapshot/test/e2e2/README.md

 ## How do I run the end-to-end tests in dev?

-It's easy--just run `make`.
+To run the end-to-end tests, you must run a production build of Sourcegraph.
+You can do this by running `make dist` from the root repository directory and then running the generated binary (`./release/snapshot/{linux-amd64,darwin-amd64} serve`).

+Then you just run `make` from this directory.
 (You need Docker, Python 2.7, and virtualenv installed first.)
 If the "Screen Sharing" application prompts you for a password, it is "secret".

 - If you want to watch the show, run `make TV=1`.
 - If you want to run a subset of tests that match some query string, run `make TEST=$query`.